hainp/espada/docs/How_It_Works.md

 ## Quick notes

+* From time to time I find out that for each file I'm editting I need a shell associated with it.
+So I added `shell_buffer` to each TextEdit to serve that purpose:

+  - At first, the current working dir of the `shell_buffer` is the path of the text buffer associated with it.

+  - User can change its working dir anytime just by `cd` or `chdir` or `change_dir` or `!cd`.

 ### Purposes & design philisophy

 * *Espada* itself is a full-feature Ruby environment, designed specifically for *text processing* and *shell interacting*, so **[DISCUSS]** all convenient functions (`create_dir`, `save`, ...) are in global model (`Kernel`).